 Q: How can I find the best airline seat for heavy people?

-Q: What are the best airplane seats for traveling with baby?
+Q: What are the best airplane seats for traveling with a baby?

 Q: What is the average coach seat width?